MarcWeber/vim-addon-manager-known-repositories/README.markdown

 db/vimorgsources.json contains a dump from www.vim.org which is generated automatically.
 The default implementation merges both prefering the source control ones

-Issues which may cause us to immediately remove plugins [1]:
+Issues which may cause us to immediately remove plugins†:
   - security issues or other similar sever issues (didn't happen yet)

-Issues which may cause us to deprecate plugins, which means they can be installed but a warning will be shown [1]:
+Issues which may cause us to deprecate plugins, which means they can be installed but a warning will be shown†:
   - there are other plugins doing the same, but better - unless the less useful plugins are a significant simpler and people indiciate that they are still using it.